 I never thought I could achieve this feeling without physical asana, and even more so, after taking so much time off of physical exercise entirely.
 I genuinely believe it happened when I made the decision to take responsibility for the way I was addressing, processing and living my life.

-Self reflection and taking responsibility for oneself is, in my opinion, a true path to freedom and ultimately the true path of yoga.
+Self-reflection and taking responsibility for oneself is, in my opinion, a true path to freedom and ultimately the true path of yoga.
 It takes a lot of courage to dive into those murky layers beneath the surface and ultimately, reveal what we would like to see different within our way of being.

-Oftentimes, our habits and thought patterns are so engrained in us that changing them feels like moving a mountain.
+Oftentimes, our habits and thought patterns are so ingrained in us that changing them feels like moving a mountain.
 What I learned about myself is a lot to work with; however, becoming aware, being honest, and staying in tune with yourself is the greatest gift you can give yourself and others.

 I found I stubbornly believe things should be a certain way and get upset when they aren’t.